icopy-site/awesome/docs/awesome/awesome-engineering-team-management.md

 ## Meetings

+Two humans + a (virtual) room = a meeting.

+- [Dear Manager, You’re Holding Too Many Meetings](https://hbr.org/2022/03/dear-manager-youre-holding-too-many-meetings) - “Employee productivity was 71% higher when meetings were reduced by 40%.
+This is largely because employees felt more empowered and autonomous.
+Rather than a schedule being the boss, they owned their to-do lists and held themselves accountable.”

+- [How to have great meetings, according to 200 scientific studies](https://qz.com/work/1713662/how-to-have-great-meetings-according-to-200-scientific-studies/) - A roadmap for getting meetings right.

+- [Wadge's Law (of Meetings)](https://billwadge.wordpress.com/2019/03/24/laws-of-the-universe-and-teaching/) - “Before every formal meeting there's a smaller, more exclusive, less formal meeting where all the important decisions are made.”

+### 1 on 1

 The most important meetings you'll have are frequent 1:1s with your direct reports.

 - “1on1s are the managers Swiss army knife” ([source](https://news.ycombinator.com/item?id=22341739)) - Another advice from the source: make them walk'n'talks.